bodgit/sevenzip/README.md

 Unlike a zip archive where every file is individually compressed, 7-zip archives can have all of the files compressed together in one long compressed stream, supposedly to achieve a better compression ratio.
 In a naive random access implementation, to read the first file you start at the beginning of the compressed stream and read out that files worth of bytes.
 To read the second file you have to start at the beginning of the compressed stream again, read and discard the first files worth of bytes to get to the correct offset in the stream, then read out the second files worth of bytes.
-You can see that for an archive that contains hundreds of files, extraction gets progressively slower as you have to read and discard more and more data just to get to the right offset in the stream.
+You can see that for an archive that contains hundreds of files, extraction can get progressively slower as you have to read and discard more and more data just to get to the right offset in the stream.

 This package contains an optimisation that caches and reuses the underlying compressed stream reader so you don't have to keep starting from the beginning for each file, but it does require you to call `rc.Close()` before extracting the next file.
 So write your code similar to this: